Ted's Hiking World Devils Garden

 *

 A mile to the north is a lone 150-foot pillar called the Dark Angel.
-I had tentatively planned to hike up there; but a toe is bothering me severely.
-I don't wish to aggravate the condition; for I have four or five more days of hiking scheduled.
+I had tentatively planned to hike up there, but a toe is bothering me severely.
+I don't wish to aggravate the condition now, having four or five more days of hiking on the schedule.

 With a somewhat heavy heart, I also elect to pass on a planned continuation on the primitive loop; so I will miss the chance to see Private Arch.
 Bummer.
 Oh well, I must think ahead.